kevL/yata/ReadMe.txt

 unless you have special reason not to.
 The value of a currently frozen col's cell can also be changed this way (further, note that such a value could be changed by unfreezing the col and editing the cell directly).

+A right-click on the Property Panel button will switch the panel's docked position from the topright of the grid to the bottomright of the grid, or vice versa.
+(This is noticeable only if the height of the panel is less than the height of the grid.)